ovh/docs/pages/web/hosting/sql_managing_database_on_webhosting/guide.en-ca.md

 ### Create a backup (dump)
 You can back up your database directly from your Control Panel.

-OVH lets you restore whatever data is on your database on various dates:
+OVHcloud lets you restore whatever data is on your database on various dates:

 - Now: i.e the data currently stored on the database
 - Yesterday: the data as it was stored on your database 24 hours ago